Arielliv/wix_flutter_workshop/README.md

 </details>

 - `ItemsGrid`
+    - lets create a file `items_grid.dart` and `StatelessWidget` and call it `ItemsGrid` and import `material.dart`
-    - first lets get our items from the provider contex
+    - inside build function ,lets get our items from the provider contex

     ```
     final items = Provider.of<Items>(context).items;
     ```

-    - lets create a file `items_grid.dart` and `StatelessWidget` and call it `ItemsGrid`
     - we will use another `Flutter` layout widget - `GridView` (A scrollable, 2D array of widgets)
     - `GridView` will take care of the layout for us
     - we will write it in builder way :